 Provides clinical opportunities to apply theory to the practice area.
 Students will spend time in an approved agency with emphasis on observation, development of professional work behaviors, and limited participation in a variety of occupational therapy settings.
 Emphasis is placed on documentation of clinical observations and intervention findings in various settings.
 Prerequisite(s): C or better in OCTA 138, OCTA 142, OCTA 146, OCTA 151.

-(PCS 1.2, 4 credit hours - 1 hour lecture, 6 hours clinical)
+(PCS 1.2, 2 credit hours - 1 hour lecture, 5 hours lab, 80 hours worked)